tesera/pygypsy/README.md

 Do not attempt to optimize unless it is absolutely necessary, and discuss your ideas with other developers before trying to implement them.

+### Cython

+[Cython](cython.readthedocs.io) is used and aviable for use for performance limiting areas of the code.
+Familiarize yourself with cython before revising / adding code which uses cython.

+The implication of cython use is that the modules written in cython must be recompiled in order for changes in those modules to take effect (e.g. before running tests).
+This can be done in either of the following ways:

+    - `pip install -e .`
+    - `python setup.py build_ext --inplace`

 ### Ad-hoc analyses in `notebooks/`

 Sometimes it is useful to inlcude the results of ad-hoc analyses of gypsy's